flokosiol/kirby-focus/README.md

 #### Optional setting

-I recommend to keep the default field key, but if you like you are able to change it by adding the following line to your `config.php`:
+I recommend to keep the default field key.
+Nevertheless you are able to change it by adding the following line to your `config.php`:

 ```
 c::set('focus.field.key', 'betterfocuskey');